 The Tax Act reduces the corporate federal tax rate to 21%, effective January 1, 2018.
-We have recorded a provisional decrease to our deferred tax liabilities, net, with a corresponding net adjustment to deferred income tax benefit of \$29.0 million for the thirteen weeks ended February 24, 2018.
-While we are able to make a reasonable estimate of the impact of the reduction in corporate rate, it may be affected by other analyses related to the Tax Act, including, but not limited to, our calculation of deemed repatriation of deferred foreign income and the state tax effect of adjustments made to federal temporary differences.
+In the second quarter, the Company recorded a provisional decrease to our deferred tax liabilities, net, with a corresponding net adjustment to deferred income tax benefit of \$29.0 million, which is included within the Income tax (benefit) or expense line item for the thirty-nine week period ended May 26, 2018.
+While we are able to make a reasonable estimate of the impact of the reduction in corporate rate, it may be affected by other analysis related to the Tax Act, including, but not limited to, our calculation of deemed repatriation of deferred foreign income and the state tax effect of adjustments made to federal temporary differences.

-The one-time transition tax is based on our total post-1986 earnings and profits (E&P) that we previously deferred from US income taxes.
+The one-time transition tax is based on our total post-1986 earnings and profits (E&P) that we previously deferred from U.S. income taxes.
 We recorded immaterial provisional amounts for our one-time transition tax liability for of our foreign subsidiaries, resulting in an immaterial increase in income tax expense.
 We have not yet completed our calculation of the total post-1986 E&P for these foreign subsidiaries.
 Further, the transition tax is based in part on the amount of those earnings held in cash and other specified assets.
 This amount may change when we finalize the calculation of post-1986 foreign E&P previously deferred from U.S. federal taxation and finalize the amounts held in cash or other specified assets.
-We are continuing to gather additional information to more precisely compute the amount of the transition tax.
+We are continuing to gather additional information to compute the amount of the transition tax more precisely.